BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-10-29-behavioral-econ.md

 ## Tentative plan

-We'll have a 20 minute presentation about Xlab, lab facilities, how to access them, IRB clearance, and campus resources for experimental social science.
+**20 minute presentation about Xlab**, lab facilities, how to access them, IRB clearance, and campus resources for experimental social science.

+**20 minute presentation about Irrational Labs.**

+Followed by discussion, and (time allowing) discussion of mobile or web approaches to similar research questions.